Clepton/CardGames/README.md

 The Joker: if you cannot discard cards (no matching suits or numbers between the first and last visible cards of your hand) you can get rid of the two cards in the middle of your hand.
 This is allowed only three times per game.
-The joker score zero points.
+The joker score zero points.</p>